 Jason (he/him) is passionate about diversity and inclusion across all industries and aims to ensure people from diverse backgrounds are provided an opportunity to have a voice and are involved in decision-making relating to key issues in their lives.
 He has a background in sports management, events management and diversity and inclusion.

 Jason has a lived experience of disability, living with Tourette’s Syndrome and mental illness since a young age.
 He was on the Board of People with Disability Australia (PWDA) in 2018 and is an advocate in the disability sector.
 Lived experience is embedded into all the work Jason does, and he is very excited to engage and work with young people with disability across Australia to ensure everyone has equal access to participation in community, education and employment.
 Jason is a big believer in ability over disability – by focusing on our strengths and disability pride.

 Jason understands the importance of an intersectional approach to inclusion and having grown up in a small country town in Victoria, he strongly values community connection and understands the added barriers that people from rural/remote backgrounds can encounter.

-Sue Tape – Communications Adviser
+Sarah Priest – Communications and Media Adviser

-Sue joined CYDA in April 2020 to help develop communication and information resources to engage young people with disability and families of children with disability in the Disability Royal Commission, the National Young People with Disability Summit and the National Redress Scheme, among other communications activities.
+Sue (she/her) joined CYDA in April 2020 to help develop communication and information resources to engage young people with disability and families of children with disability in the Disability Royal Commission, the National Young People with Disability Summit and the National Redress Scheme, among other communications activities.

 Sue’s career experience is in auditing, design and implementation of learning and development at a local, national and Asia Pacific level.
 Sue is now using her career experience in building an inclusive local community around her family.
 Sue is excited about the opportunities to share her family's story, connect with other families and be a force for change.